kdonova4/htd-dev-squad/proposal.md

 By gathering real-time data from users and offering a user-friendly search experience, this app will bridge the gap between people in need of restrooms and the information they require, improving the overall public restroom experience.

+# User Stories

+## 1. User Registration and Login
+- As a user, I want to register for an account so that I can log in and access personalized features like submitting reviews and adding restroom data.
+- As a user, I want to log in to my account so that I can post reviews and add restrooms.
+- As a user, I want to log out from my account so that my personal data is protected when I am done using the app.

+## 2. View Restroom Listings
+- As a user, I want to view a list of nearby public restrooms based on my location so that I can easily find one when I need it.
+- As a user, I want to see basic details about each restroom, such as its address and available amenities, so that I can determine if it meets my needs.

+## 3. Search and Filter Restrooms
+- As a user, I want to filter the restroom listings by specific amenities (e.g., wheelchair access, baby changing table) so that I can find the most suitable restroom for my needs.
+- As a user, I want to search for restrooms by location (city, area, or near me) so that I can find the nearest restroom quickly.

+## 4. View Restroom Details
+- As a user, I want to view detailed information about a specific restroom, including directions, amenities, and cleanliness so that I can assess whether it’s a good option for me.
+- As a user, I want to see user reviews and ratings for each restroom to help me decide whether it’s worth visiting.

+## 5. Add a Restroom
+- As a user, I want to add a new restroom to the app so that others can find and use it.
+- As a user, I want to add details about the restroom, including its location, amenities, and directions.
+- As a user, I want to be able to edit the restroom data I’ve added, such as updating its address or amenities.
+- As an admin, I want to be able to edit or delete any restroom data, including restrooms added by other users, to ensure the accuracy and completeness of the information.

+## 6. Leave a Review
+- As a user, I want to leave a review for a restroom I have visited, including a rating and comment, so that I can share my experience with others.
+- As a user, I want to submit a review based on cleanliness, availability, and overall experience so that other users can benefit from my feedback.
+- As a user, I want to update or delete my review in case my opinion changes or I made a mistake.
+- As an admin, I want to be able to edit or delete any user reviews to ensure they meet content guidelines.

+## 7. Rate Restroom Cleanliness
+- As a user, I want to rate the cleanliness of the restroom so that others can assess its hygiene.
+- As a user, I want to see cleanliness ratings and reviews from others before deciding to visit a restroom.

+## 8. Manage My Account
+- As a user, I want to view and edit my account details (e.g., profile picture, email, password) so that I can keep my information up-to-date.
+- As a user, I want to view my past reviews and the restrooms I’ve rated so that I can track my contributions.

+## 9. Administrator Management
+- As an admin, I want to be able to view all user reviews, including ratings and comments, so that I can ensure that the content is appropriate.
+- As an admin, I want to manage restroom listings, including adding new restrooms, updating details, and deleting incorrect entries, to ensure users have access to the most accurate information.
+- As an admin, I want to edit or delete any restroom data or review data submitted by users to maintain accurate and appropriate content on the platform.